• Skip to primary navigation

 •

-Home » Homesteading » 5 Reasons NOT to Raise Backyard Chickens
+Home » Homesteading » 5 Things to Consider Before Getting Backyard Chickens

 Raising backyard chickens is a dream addition to many new homesteads – even those in the middle of a city where backyard chickens are allowed.
 And it’s easy to see the appeal: